LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-01-rendering-abstraction-dev-diary-2.md

 ## Progress

 If you have been following along, then you will remember that last week saw a major rework of the game engine core, dubbed the Entity system.
 This week saw finishing touches to the tests and a rework of the parsing system to better handle the new refactor, as the data-driven nature of the game engine relies on the ability to use JSON as a configuration language using a generic JSON parser and handlers based on the chain-of-responsibility pattern.
-Additionaly, I spent a fair amount of time researching the interface for asset management of models and textures within the engine in lieu of the briefly delayed initial transform class implementation.
+Additionally, I spent a fair amount of time researching the interface for asset management of models and textures within the engine in lieu of the briefly delayed initial transform class implementation.

 ### Refactored Parser

 ![Old Ownership Hierarchy](/assets/images/OldEngineHierarchy.png)
 <figcaption class="caption">Old ownership hierarchy.</figcaption>

 Previously, the core system of the engine was tied to four largely redundant layers of separate classes linked together through a linear chain of ownership.
-Due to this, the common base for the separete layers fell on the reflection system.
+Due to this, the common base for the separate layers fell on the reflection system.
 However, this felt clunky with each layer holding a name attribute that had to be parsed in addition to the name of attribute to which the object belonged, shown below.

 {% highlight json linenos %}
 {